kubeshop/botkube-docs/content/usage/_index.md

 For cluster-specific response,
 use `--cluster-name` flag to specify the cluster's name on which command needs to be executed.
-Use of this flag allows you to get response from any channel or group where Botkube is added.
+Use of this flag allows you to get response from any channel or group where BotKube is added.
 The flag is ignored in notifier commands as they can be executed from the configured channel only.

 ![flag_clustername_ping](/images/flag_clustername_ping.png)